BetonQuest/BetonQuest/docs/Participate/Process/Code/index.md

 ---
 ## Where to Continue?
-If you finished your changed, you want to continue with [Submitting Changes](../Submitting-Changes.md).
+  If you finished your changes, you want to continue with [Maintaining Changelog](../Maintaining-Changelog.md) before you continue with [Submitting Changes](../Submitting-Changes.md).
 But maybe you want to continue changing things in the Code or you want to switch to [Changing Docs](../Docs/index.md).